AI Toolkit

 One agent per program, not per donor.

 Build agents by program (e.g., one for each initiative).
 The donor name and time period are always passed as inputs at runtime.
-One well-configured Report Writer agent serves all donor reports for that program.

 1